-- From the Code Insight Dashboard (when you start Code Insight), click view inventory.
-See Opening Code Insight for details on accessing the Dashboard. - From any location in the Code Insight Web UI, click the Inventory button under the Code Insight logo:
+- From the Code Insight dashboard (which is displayed when you start Code Insight), click view inventory.
+See Opening Code Insight for details on accessing this dashboard. - From any location in the Code Insight Web UI, click the Inventory button under the Code Insight logo.

-• Click the icon in the upper right corner of the Code Insight Web UI to open the Code Insight main menu.
+Click the icon in the upper right corner of the Code Insight Web UI to open the Code Insight main menu.
 Select INVENTORY from the menu.